 Property Rights & Housing Protections in Texas

-Overview of Property Rights in Texas
+Property Rights in Texas

 Property rights in Texas are fundamental to both individual prosperity and the state’s economic health.
 These rights define how individuals and organizations can own, use, lease, and transfer real estate.